natmegsweden/NatMEG_Wiki/Connect-to-Compute.md

 You now have a remote window connected to compute.

+> If you experience a black screen with an error when you connect, see [here](https://github.com/natmegsweden/NatMEG_Wiki/wiki/VNC-black-screen-error).

 ## Connect to compute with VNC
 Once the setup is complete, you connect to the servers like this:
 1. Open PuTTy.
 If you saved the settings (as instructed above), click “Open”.
 Then enter your username and password.